 The Owlet Smart Sock is not the same as a hospital pulse oximeter and should not be used in place of a medical pulse oximeter or any other medical device.
 There are a number of differences between the Owlet and a medical monitor.

 - Medical monitors are for babies who are ill and have been prescribed a medical monitor by their physician.

 - Medical monitors are configured by the baby's physician to have appropriate heart rate and oxygen alarm thresholds for the baby's condition(s).

 - Medical monitors are approved by the FDA and have been through a rigorous validation process to ensure they are appropriate for clinical use.
 Here at Owlet, we are working to ensure that our product is reliable and safe for your baby, but as a consumer product, we have not been cleared by the FDA for use in any medical applications.
-Smart sock meets and exceeds relevant industry accuracy, safety and regulatory standards, you can read more here [link to: https://blog.owletcare.com/smart-sock-safety/].
+The Smart Sock meets and exceeds relevant industry accuracy, safety, and regulatory standards.
+You may read more here.

 - The Owlet Smart Sock is not used by medical professionals and is not intended for use on critically ill babies.
-Therefore, the alarm thresholds are fixed at relatively conservative values in order to reduce false alarms and to allow the monitor to function on a wide range of babies.
-Thus, the Owlet will usually notify later than a hospital monitor that has been fine-tuned to the specific condition of a medical-needs baby.
+Therefore, the notification thresholds are fixed at relatively conservative values in order to reduce false notifications and to allow the device to function on a wide range of babies.
+Thus, the Smart Sock will usually notify later than a hospital monitor that has been fine-tuned to the specific condition of a medical-needs baby.

 Do not use the Owlet Smart Sock in place of your doctor prescribed medical monitor.
 Wait for clearance from your doctor to discontinue use of the medical monitor, before considering the use of the Owlet Smart Sock for continued peace of mind.